-Obstructive sleep apnea (OSA) is the most common breathing-related sleep disorder and is typically associated with obesity.
-It is characterized by obstruction of the upper airways due to the collapse of the pharyngeal muscles.
-OSA results in multiple episodes of interrupted breathing (apnea and hypopnea) during sleep, which leads to alveolar hypoventilation.
-Affected individuals generally suffer from severe daytime sleepiness and impaired cognitive function (e.g., deficits in attention and/or memory) as a result of sleep disruption.
-Their partners commonly describe observing restless sleep associated with irregular snoring, gasping, or choking episodes.
-Diagnosis is based on the assessment of risk factors and polysomnography.
-Many patients with OSA (> 50%) are affected by secondary hypertension.
-The cardiovascular consequences of secondary hypertension reduce life expectancy.
-However, these effects can be counteracted with weight loss and nightly continuous positive airway pressure (CPAP).
-Other important aspects of management include avoidance of precipitating factors (e.g., alcohol) and improvement of sleep hygiene.
+Obstructive sleep apnea (OSA) is the most common sleep-related breathing disorder and is typically associated with obesity.
+It is characterized by obstruction of the upper airways due to the collapse of the pharyngeal muscles during sleep, which causes multiple episodes of interrupted breathing (apnea and hypopnea events), leading to alveolar hypoventilation.
+Severe daytime sleepiness due to sleep disruption is a common symptom.
+Partners of affected individuals commonly describe observing restless sleep and irregular snoring, gasping, or choking episodes.
+The diagnosis is based on polysomnography or home sleep apnea testing.
+Many patients develop hypertension secondary to OSA, the cardiovascular consequences of which can reduce life expectancy.
+First-line treatment consists of nightly continuous positive airway pressure (CPAP); alternatives include oral appliances and surgical interventions.
+Lifestyle changes such as weight loss, avoidance of precipitating factors (e.g., alcohol), and improvement of sleep hygiene are recommended.

-- Obstructive sleep apnea (OSA): breathing-related sleep disorder in which airflow significantly decreases or ceases because of upper airway obstruction (typically the oropharynx)
+- Obstructive sleep apnea (OSA): a in which airflow significantly decreases or ceases due to upper airway obstruction (typically in the oropharynx)

-- Apnea: respiratory arrests of ≥ 10 seconds
+- Apnea: complete or nearly complete (≥ 90%) cessation of inspiratory airflow for ≥ 10 seconds

-- Hypopnea: reduction of airflow by ≥ 30% of pre-event baseline for ≥ 10 seconds in combination with reduction of blood oxygenation by ≥ 3% or EEG arousal
+- Hypopnea: airflow reduction by ≥ 30% of the pre-event baseline for ≥ 10 seconds in combination with either desaturation by ≥ 3% or

 Epidemiological data refers to the US, unless otherwise specified.